-From time to time, generators rResources must be operated out of economic order or at levels that are inconsistent with the calculated schedules.
+From time to time, generators Resources must be operated out of economic order or at levels that are inconsistent with the calculated schedules.
 Any NYISO-authorized deviation from the schedule is considered Out-of-Merit (OOM) Generation and is not subject to regulation penalties.
 A unit that is out-ofmerit is balanced at actual output and may be eligible for a supplemental payment if its bid production cost is not met.

-Out-of-Merit Generation directives for an Energy Storage Resource and Aggregations containing Energy Storage Resources only will account for both the inverter limit (MW) and storage capacity (MWh).
+Out-of-Merit Generation directives for an Energy Storage Resource will account for both the inverter limit (MW) and storage capacity (MWh).